How To Host A Sequel Wedding

 Why choose to have a sequel wedding?

 Firstly, during coronavirus, we are less likely to be able to celebrate marriage in the way we would like.
-From the 4th of July 2020, English wedding ceremonies can have a maximum of 30 people attending, and from 1 August, receptions were due to be allowed, but this has now been delayed until at least the 15th of August.
-The 30 people includes the couple, any on-the-day suppliers, and the officiant(s).
-Venue staff and third party caterers are not included in the 30.
+English wedding ceremonies and receptions are currently restricted to a maximum of 15 people attending.
+The 15 people include the couple and the officiant(s).
+Venue staff and suppliers are not included in the 15.
 The rules are different for other UK countries.
+Also, take into consideration any local lockdown restrictions that may affect where you live or where your venue is located.

 A sequel wedding gives couples the flexibility to get married now (even during the coronavirus pandemic) and have a party later when social distancing is a thing of the past.